 The travel time saved per client is estimated using the travel time allowances for direct consultations in the NDIS Pricing Arrangements and Price Limits, which are based on the MMM score for the location.
 For example, a therapist seeing a client in a location with an MMM score of 4-5 is allowed to charge 60 minutes of travel time to reach the client, and an additional 60 minutes of travel time to go back to their usual place of work.
 By using online therapy this travel time is saved.

 The total NDIS funding saved is also estimated using the NDIS Pricing Arrangements and Price Limits.
 Therapists are allowed to charge their full hourly rate for travel time as well as a per km rate for travel costs.
 In locations with an MMM score of 6-7 the NDIS also allows therapists to charge a higher hourly rate.
 By using online therapy Umbo is able to charge the standard hourly rate, regardless of the client's location, and the therapist does not have to charge travel time or travel costs.
 This results in a saving of funds, which the client can use to receive more hours of therapy or other support.
-On average, Umbo clients are able to receive double the amount of therapy with the same NDIS funding as a result of these savings.
+It is assumed there is no NDIS funding saved for clients in MMM1.